centre-for-virus-research/CVR-VBG-2023/docs/Introduction_to_Linux.md

 ```

 *(d)* [mkdir](https://manpages.ubuntu.com/manpages/focal/en/man1/mkdir.1.html) \
-This command creates a directory in the current working directory if no file/directory exists with the specified name.
+This command creates a directory in the current working directory if no directory exists with the specified name.

 ```bash
 mkdir Practice